jm-cook/my-smart-home/nest-hub-dashboard/README.md

           {{ weekday }} {{ month }} {{ day }}{{ suffix }}
 ```

 The Date card with time display is a built-in ``picture-elements`` card with a blank image.
 This might seem slightly strange, the reason for using this is because it has options to set the style directly, rather than going the ``card_mod`` route.
 This gives good control over the font sizes and works well on the nest display when casted.
-Note that I also added a media query so that the bog clock is not shown when viewing on a mobile phone.
+Note that I also added a media query so that the big clock is not shown when viewing on a mobile phone.

 ```yaml
 type: picture-elements